SkyesOnFire/SmartRoad/backend/README.md

 ## What you need to run

-A database instance running in your pc or in the cloud.
-Edit ormconfig.json with the database credentials.
+A database instance running in your pc or in the cloud. (to execute and create the tables run `yarn typeorm migration:run`) Edit ormconfig.json with the database credentials.
 If windows, you need to install ` yarn global add win-node-env`